stcarrez/ada-ado/docs/Tutorial.md

 * A second SQL file that contains `DROP` statements to erase the database tables.
   The file name uses the pattern `drop-`*name*-*driver*.

+When you modify the UML, XML or YAML model files, you should generate again the Ada and SQL files.
+Even though these files can be generated, it is recommended to store these generated files in a versioning systems such as `git` because this helps significantly in tracking changes in the data model.

 ## Getting a Database Connection

 To access the database, we will need a database connection.